 Build a system to ensure that each week (or whatever cadence you’ve chosen) your podcast is publishing, your blog post is publishing, or your video is.

 If your system is too dependent on a single person’s willpower (usually the Founder), it will ultimately fail.

 There’s a lot of content being published online.
 But, honestly, most of it sucks.
 A lot of people don’t put in the time to create a blog post or podcast that truly engages.
 From the UX to the material itself, you need to consider how it’s being received.

 You and your team need to be making the greatest effort each and every time you publish something.

 Don’t let that stop you from publishing, you can improve over time, but if you aren’t making 100% effort to go as deep into the content as possible, you won’t succeed.

 Conclusion: The Social Enterprise Marketing System to Achieve Greater Social Change

 We’ve constructed our Grow Ensemble Framework to see that more better businesses and better business people get found online.

 We want to see that the social entrepreneurs and change-makers (in the for-profit or nonprofit sector) who are truly dedicated to using social impact business models to leave the world a better place than they found it have a louder megaphone with which to shout from.

-Hopefully this was a helpful overview of our Grow Ensemble Framework, but if you want to dive deeper, sign up for one of our upcoming webinar trainings, or book a “Traffic + Impact Strategy Session” with me or one of our Grow Ensemble Marketing Specialists.
+Hopefully, this was a helpful overview of our Grow Ensemble Framework, but if you want to dive deeper, book a “Traffic + Impact Strategy Session” with me or one of our Grow Ensemble Marketing Specialists.